LLVM-K Backend

 Memory management and garbage collector: Handles term allocation and deallocation during execution.

-To be precise, LLVM-K doesn’t operate on raw K definitions, but on an intermediate representation thereof—KORE, which it compiles into native interpreter binaries that execute rewrite rules efficiently.
+LLVM-K operates not on raw K definitions, but on an intermediate representation thereof—KORE, which it compiles into native interpreter binaries that execute rewrite rules efficiently.

 A rewrite rule consists of a pattern (left-hand side) and a transformation (right-hand side).
 When a program runs, LLVM-K needs to determine which rule should be applied next.
 Instead of searching through thousands of possibilities, it builds decision trees to make this process more efficient.